How to Deal with Sleep Apnea During Pregnancy?

 Sleep Apnea in Women

 Sleep apnea tends to occur in one out of four women.
 As women are reaching menopause about 20 percent or more women will develop sleep apnea.
 This percentage is influenced by other factors (besides gender) such as body mass index.
-About 14 percent of women ages between 55 to 70 have severe sleep apnea when their BMI is equal or greater than 30.
+About 14 percent of women aged between 55 and 70 have severe sleep apnea when their BMI is equal to or greater than 30.

 Is Sleep Apnea During Pregnancy Dangerous?